a-mccarthy/kubernetes-website/content/en/blog/_posts/2024-08-14-Kubernetes-v1-31-Release.md

 ### Finer-grained authorization based on selectors

-This feature allows webhook authorizers and future (but not currently designed) in-tree authorizers to allow list and watch requests based on field and label selectors.
-It is now possible for an authorizer to express: this user cannot list all pods, but can list all pods where `.spec.nodeName=foo`.
-Combined with CRD field selectors (moving to beta in 1.31), it is possible to write more secure per-node extensions.
+This feature allows webhook authorizers and future (but not currently designed) in-tree authorizers to allow **list** and **watch** requests, provided those requests use label and/or field selectors.
+For example, it is now possible for an authorizer to express: this user cannot list all pods, but can list all pods where `.spec.nodeName` matches some specific value.
+Or to allow a user to watch all Secrets in a namespace that are _not_ labelled as `confidential: true`.
+Combined with CRD field selectors (also moving to beta in 1.31), it is possible to write more secure per-node extensions.

 This work was done as part of [KEP #4601](https://github.com/kubernetes/enhancements/issues/4601) by [SIG Auth](https://github.com/kubernetes/community/tree/master/sig-auth).